European Union Special Representative: Belgrade-Pristina Dialogue and other Western Balkan regional issues

 On 3 April 2020, Miroslav Lajčák was appointed by the EU Council as Special Representative for the Belgrade-Pristina Dialogue and other Western Balkan regional issues.
 His 12-month mandate includes the tasks to achieve comprehensive normalisation of the relations between Serbia and Kosovo, improve good neighbourly relations and reconciliation between partners in the Western Balkans, helping them overcome the legacy of the past, and contribute to the consistency and effectiveness of EU action in the Western Balkans.
 His mandate runs from 2 April 2020 until 31 August 2022.
 His mandate was renewed until 31 August 2024.

 Asia

 Central Asia

 Terhi Hakala is the Special Representative for Central Asia.
 Her mandate is to promote good relations between the EU and central Asian countries and to strengthen stability, cooperation, democracy and respect for human rights in the region.
 In particular, the EU Special Representative will co-ordinate EU action in central Asia and oversee the implementation of the EU Strategy for central Asia.
 Her mandate runs from 1 July 2021 to 28 February 2023.
 Her mandate was extended to 28 February 2025.

+Gulf

+On 1 June 2023, Luigi Di Maio, former Italian Minister of Foreign Affairs, was appointed Special Representative of the European Union for the Persian Gulf.
+His aims will be to further develop a stronger, comprehensive and more strategic EU partnership with the countries in the Gulf region.
+He will also contribute to the stability and security of the region by engaging and supporting dialogue and long-term regional solutions with individual Gulf partners and relevant regional organisations.
+His mandate initially run until 28 February 2025, but, in January 2025, Borrell's successor Kaja Kallas confirmed Di Maio as Special Representative for two more years.